lexik/LexikFormFilterBundle/Resources/doc/working-with-the-bundle.md

 #### A. With the `apply_filter` option:

 All filter types have an `apply_filter` option which is a closure.
-If this option is defined the `QueryBuilderUpdater` won't trigger any event, but if will call the given closure instead.
+If this option is defined the `QueryBuilderUpdater` won't trigger any event, but it will call the given closure instead.

 The closure takes 3 parameters: